Axia-Tech/AXIA-wiki/docs/general/scams.md

 You can use the following list of our official domains to make sure that you're visiting an official
 site:

-- axiasolar.network
+- axiacoin.network
 - axiasolar.io
 - axialunar.network
-- web3.foundation
+- axiacoin.org
 - parity.io
 - substrate.dev
 - substrate.io

 Of course, many projects building on AXIASolar and AXIALunar that use similar names.
-If, however, a site poses as AXIASolar, AXIALunar, Web3 Foundation, or Parity on a domain not listed above, then it's most likely a scam.
+If, however, a site poses as AXIASolar, AXIALunar, AXIACoin Foundation, or Parity on a domain not listed above, then it's most likely a scam.

 Besides those, there are also `axiasolar.js.org` and `dotapps.io` that host our web wallet and other